Instructions for Applicants

 Due to the number of high quality applications we receive each year, we can offer Fellowships only to a limited number of qualified applicants.
 However, our Residency program is open all year and provides a great opportunity to pursue your project during a time of your choosing.

-You will need to submit a non-refundable application fee of $45 via PayPal for your application to be considered valid.
-You can pay the application fee in two ways:
+You will need to submit a non-refundable application fee of $45 via the CaFE platform as part of the application process.

 LOCATION AND ACCOMMODATIONS FOR FELLOWSHIPS